IsaacBreen/MixGammaVI/README.md

 fit = mix_gamma_vi(x, K=tf.constant(2))
 ```

-This is not necessesary if you only call mix_gamma_vi with a single set of keyword parameters throughout the program execution.
+This is not necessesary if you only call mix_gamma_vi with a single set of keyword parameters throughout the program lifetime.

 ## Authors